Did you know mental health conditions will affect more Australians than cancer?

 The 14-hour Youth Mental Health First Aid (YMHFA) Course teaches adults (18 years and over) how to provide initial support to adolescents who are developing a mental illness or experiencing a mental health crisis.

-Please book in the calendar below.
+Please book using the calendar below.

 * Australian Bureau of Statistics, National Health Survey: First Results, 2014-15 Retrieved from http://www.abs.gov.au/ausstats/abs@.nsf/mf/4364.0.55.001